When infrastructure fails, your people still need a network.

 Instant voice across your mesh with no cell towers.
 Integrated Push to Talk through Mumble gives your team direct, reliable voice communication inside the mesh network.

 Boot and talk in seconds.
 No configuration, no fragile links, and no outside services.
-If your team can hear each other, they can stay in the fight together.
+If your team can hear each other, they can stay coordinated.

 Starlink icon